 Diabetes has tripled in Maine between 1995 and 2010.
 Currently, 32,264 (3%) of Mainers have diabetes and don’t know it, and the impact on Mainers continues to grow.

-Ensuring MaineHealth achieves full CDC recognition as a National Diabetes Prevention Program (NDPP) service provider.
+MaineHealth is on track to achieve full CDC recognition in 2019 as a National Diabetes Prevention Program (NDPP) service provider

 About the National Diabetes Prevention Program

 This national program is proven to help people lower their chance of developing type 2 diabetes by teaching them about healthy eating and ways to increase physical activity.